 With increasing demand for small, lightweight and yet highly reliable equipment in numerous industries — including healthcare, aerospace and energy — there is a growing need for miniaturized printed circuit board assembly.

 Working at a small scale presents several unique challenges, but an electronics contract manufacturer can help your business navigate them with ease.
-When you partner with a manufacturer, like Alert Tech SMT, their team of skilled engineers work to ensure your boards are fully optimized for the size, weight and power needed for your application.
+When you partner with a manufacturer like Alert Tech SMT, a team of skilled engineers works to ensure your boards are fully optimized for the size, weight and power needed for your application.
 (We even have a handy acronym for this, SWaP — and who doesn’t love a good acronym?
 More on that later.)

 From new builds to retrofit boards, you may run into situations where size or component weight can become a challenge.
 For example, weight and overall functionality needs to be considered for the circuitry in a wearable like a fitness tracker or Smart watch.
 Alternately, the form is typically already set in place when retrofitting a board — which means a manufacturer needs to work within the size and space limitations without sacrificing quality.